apache/shardingsphere/document/current/content/features/_index.en.md

 chapter = true
 +++

-This chapter describe concepts and features about ShardingSphere.
-More details please reference [User manual](/en/manual/).
+This chapter describes concepts and features about ShardingSphere.
+Please refer to [User manual](/en/manual/) for more details.